Dear HPC users,

 Day 3 – Using Matlab on the HPC Cluster

-Therefore, each day targets a different audience, and it is perfectly ok to only participate in the sessions that suit your particular needs.
-If interested, please sign up for the course in Stud.IP.
+Therefore, each day targets a different audience and it is perfectly ok to only participate in the sessions that suit your particular needs.
+If interested, please sign up for the course in Stud.IP (the course id is 5.WR.1037).
 More information about the course is also available in the HPC wiki.